SZB0621/AICU_REL2_homework_project/README.md

 #### Commands:

-To creat the necessary docker container you have to follow the commands in the file: env_setup.txt.
+To create the necessary docker container you have to follow the commands in the file: env_setup.txt.
 1. Pull the provided docker image
 ```
 docker pull duckietown/gym-duckietown